 Drip is all about helping your ecommerce business engage with all people, not just subscribers.
 For whatever reason, some people just aren’t into email—but that’s okay!
 With Drip, you now have the opportunity to reach customers beyond the inbox.
 Engage through multichannel workflows, SMS, direct mail, and social media retargeting.

 Constant Contact: Constant Contact made a free Facebook integration dubbed the Facebook – Join My Mailing List app.
 It’s an easy solution to collecting leads from your Facebook business page (it’s not currently available for personal profiles).

 You can add a personal message and a logo to your signup forms, then decide which list you want leads to be added to once they submit.
 This is a great way to collect contact information like names and email addresses, however you can’t yet create your own custom fields on the form.

 If you’re only looking to collect these basics on a lead generation form—great!
 Adding the Join My List app to your business page might be the right solution for you.
-However, if you were hoping to get deeper insights from Facebook Lead Ads and custom fields in forms, or you want to automatically add and remove leads from custom audiences for retargeting purposes, Constant Contact doesn’t have the capability to do so.
+However, if you were hoping to automatically add and remove leads from custom audiences for retargeting purposes, Constant Contact doesn’t have the capability to do so.

 Winner: If you’re looking for an easy way to align your Facebook messaging with the rest of every customer’s journey, Drip takes the cake.
 The multiple Facebook integrations makes automating tasks in Facebook easy and ensures your customers will always be seeing the right message from you at the right time on their favorite social media platform.